-- Warm up the engine before placing it under load. - Do not operate the engine at idle for prolonged periods.

-• Use the appropriate transmission gear to prevent engine lugging.
+- Warm up the engine before placing it under load. - Do not operate the engine at idle for prolonged periods. - Use the appropriate transmission gear to prevent engine lugging. - Observe vehicle oil pressure and temperature indicators. - Check the coolant and oil levels frequently. - Vary throttle position at highway speeds when carrying or towing significant weight.

-THINGS TO KNOW BEFORE STARTING YOUR VEHICLE 7
+8 THINGS TO KNOW BEFORE STARTING YOUR VEHICLE